Sparse PCA With Multiple Components: Semidefinite Optimization Approach

-In this section, we develop a rounding mechanism that converts an optimal solutions to a convex relaxation (see Section \ref{sec:relaxations}) into a high-quality feasible solution.
-Historically, a numerically useful strategy for similar integer optimization problems has been to $(a)$ solve a convex relaxation in $(\bm{Z}, \bm{Y})$, $(b)$ greedily round $\bm{Z}^\star$, the solution to the relaxation, to obtain a feasible binary matrix $\hat{\bm{Z}}$ that is close to $\bm{Z}^\star$, and $(c)$ resolve for $\bm{U}$ under the constraints $U_{i,t}=0 \ \text{if} \ \hat{Z}_{i,t}=0$.
-For example, in our prior work \cite{bertsimas2020solving}, we established that a similar rounding strategy performs well for the single component case. {In addition, such strategies are typically an important building block for exact approaches, such as spatial branch-and-bound, to obtain good upper and lower bounds for each subproblem, especially at the root node.} Therefore, a natural question is whether rounding remains numerically useful in the presence of the greater technical difficulties induced by optimizing over multiple components simultaneously.
+We develop a rounding mechanism that converts an optimal solution to our semidefinite convex relaxations into a high-quality feasible solution.
+Historically, a useful strategy for similar integer optimization problems has been to $(a)$ solve a convex relaxation in $(\bm{Z}, \bm{Y})$, $(b)$ greedily round $\bm{Z}^\star$, the solution to the relaxation, to obtain a feasible binary matrix $\hat{\bm{Z}}$ that is close to $\bm{Z}^\star$, and $(c)$ resolve for $\bm{U}$ under the constraints $U_{i,t}=0 \ \text{if} \ \hat{Z}_{i,t}=0$ \cite[cf.][]{bertsimas2020solving}.

-To answer this, observe that the ``relax'' and ``round'' steps are tractable for any $r$, since they respectively involve solving a convex relaxation and sorting.
-Therefore, the numerical tractability of greedy rounding hinges on the tractability of solving for $\bm{U}$ with $\hat{\bm{Z}}$ fixed.
-This is equivalent to:
+Unlike in the case with a single PC, observe that the ``resolve'' step $(c)$ is non-trivial.
+Namely, solving for $\bm{U}$ for some arbitrary and fixed sparsity pattern $\hat{\bm{Z}}$, i.e., solving

-Unfortunately, \eqref{prob:resolve} is very expensive to solve in high-dimensional settings, due to the orthogonality constraint $\bm{U}^\top \bm{U}=\mathbb{I}$.
-Indeed, in preliminary experiments on the UCI pitprops dataset ($p=13$), spatial branch-and-bound routinely required more than $7200$s to solve \eqref{prob:resolve}, and the solution found within the first $7200$ seconds was usually significantly worse than solutions identified by other methods developed in this paper (even when the same support was identified). {Indeed, the orthogonality constraints currently constitute the main bottleneck for spatial branch-and-bound codes like \verb|Gurobi|, to the extent that, on the same pitprops instances, we observed that solving \eqref{prob:resolve} was not significantly faster than jointly optimizing for $\bm{Z}$ and $\bm{U}$.
-In order for our rounding scheme to be scalable and potentially useful for accelerating exact approaches, we avoid solving \eqref{prob:resolve} directly.}
+cannot be done in closed form in general. {\blue Actually, we theoretically characterize the worst-case complexity of Problem~\eqref{prob:resolve}. \begin{theorem} Problem \eqref{prob:resolve} is NP-hard. \end{theorem} The proof of Theorem~\ref{thm:resolve.nphard} (deferred to Section~\ref{sec:a.nphard}) relies on a reduction from a variant of the exact cover by 3-sets problem, which is known to be NP-complete \citep[][Chapter A3.1]{garey1979computers}.
+The hard instances generated by this reduction have $r \geq p/2$, $k_t = 4$, and neither fully overlapping nor fully disjoint supports.
+Indeed,} when $\hat{\bm{Z}}$ corresponds to fully overlapping or fully disjoint supports, we can obtain the solution of \eqref{prob:resolve} {\blue in polynomial time} via an eigenvalue decomposition of the corresponding submatrix/submatrices.